Favorite Resources for Sewing

 - Independent pattern companies I have tried or would like to try (there are many more than I have listed here): Jalie, Thread Theory, Megan Nielsen, Closet Case Patterns, Deer & Doe, Grainline Studios, True Bias, Papercut Patterns, Tilly and the Buttons, Spitup & Stillettos (she has free women’s PDF patterns on her site as well as kids’ patterns you can buy), Alabama Chanin…oh, there are so many!
 If you look on Pattern Review in the shop section, you can explore them more fully.

 - If you have never used a commercial sewing pattern before (or find them confusing), check out this post on the website Sew Mama Sew about how to read patterns: http://www.sewmamasew.com/2015/10/how-to-read-prepare-sewing-patterns-with-mary-abreu/

 Area-ish Fabric Stores (“Area-ish” meaning accessible from Boston’s North Shore)

 - Joann Fabrics (in Middleton, MA on Rt.
 114 and in Saugus, MA on Rt.
 1 Southbound as well as in Seabrook, NH); you can sign up for coupons

 - Hobby Lobby in Seabrook, NH; I think you can sign up for coupons—they will not take competitor’s coupons

 - Gather Here in Cambridge, MA

-- Sew Creative in Beverly, MA (pretty much only quilting and yarn)
+- Sew Creative in Beverly, MA (pretty much only quilting)

 - For something less conventional, you can go to Savers or another thrift store and look for sheets—knit or woven—to use as fabric yardage.
 Some thrift stores do sell fabric as well.
 Supposedly the Plaistow, NH Savers and sometimes the Newington, NH Savers have fabric.